- Compact size (10 x 10 x 16.2)

 If you have three people at home, you probably want at least 1/2 HP motor on your unit.
 For four people, you probably want to go up to 3/4 HP.

-If you have a large family or entertain a lot, you should go for a 1HP unit.
+If you have a large family or entertain a lot, you should go with a 1HP unit.
 Anything less will probably frustrate you.

 Tips For Owners